ktrotek/ReconRacoon/README.md

 # 🦝 ReconKit

-> A small, dependency-free reconnaissance toolkit written in plain Java, CLI-driven with network probes like whois, headers, tls and banner grab.
+> A small, dependency-free reconnaissance toolkit written in plain Java, CLI-driven with network probes like whois, headers and tls certificate inspection.

 `reconkit` is a security toolkit built on just two primitives from the standard library: `java.net.Socket` and `java.net.http.HttpClient`.
 Every tool is a simple, readable wrapper over a real network protocol so you can see exactly what goes over the wire.
 Developed as a learning project to better understand java and network fundamentals under the hood.